eBPF Basics (Part 1)¶

 }

-macro, you indicated that your handle_execve
+Using the SEC macro, you indicated that your handle_hook function

-should be executed when the execve
+should be executed when the execve system call starts (You could have

 chosen another name for the function).
 The function you used to hook a syscall